Nico Hoerner Player Props: Cubs vs. Blue Jays

 Nico Hoerner At The Plate

-- Among qualified batters in baseball, he ranks 35th in batting average, 65th in on-base percentage, and 103rd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 57th, and he is 101st in the league in slugging.

-- Hoerner will look to extend his four-game hitting streak.
-He's batting .316 with one homer in his last outings.
+- Hoerner will look to extend his five-game hitting streak.
+He's batting .400 with one homer over the course of his last games.

-- He has hit a home run in nine games this season (8.4%), homering in 1.8% of his plate appearances.

-- Hoerner has picked up an RBI in 32.7% of his games this year, with more than one RBI in 15.0% of his games.
-He has also driven in three or more runs in five contests.
+- Hoerner has picked up an RBI in 32.4% of his games this season, with more than one RBI in 14.8% of his games.
+He has also produced three or more runs in five contests.

-- In 48 of 107 games this season, he has scored, and 15 of those games included multiple runs.
+- He has scored in 45.4% of his games this season, with more than one run scored in 13.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.